What Is Video Encoding? (Update)

 What Is Adaptive Bitrate Streaming?

-You need to encode your video into multiple output formats with different compression rates and resolutions.
+You need to encode your video into multiple output formats with different bit rates and resolutions.
 This process is known as encoding for adaptive bitrate streaming (ABR).
 ABR streaming leverages an algorithm that automatically adjusts your video’s bitrate according to an end user’s internet bandwidth so no matter where they are or when they’re watching the video, playback appears seamless to the user’s eyes.

 Get Started Today

 No matter what type of streaming architecture you’re trying to build, Wowza makes it happen.
 Our full-service platform can be integrated with production-quality encoding appliances, browser-based Web Real-Time Communications (WebRTC) encoding, a wide array of software encoders, and everything in between.
-Give it a spin today by signing up for a free Wowza trial.
+Give it a spin today by signing up for a free Wowza trial

 1. Streaming codec expert Jan Ozer explains this distinction in more detail in his article on the H.264/AVC specification: